tvbv/controle_manip/README.md

 Import with  `from lab import keith2230GDriver`.
 This driver enables the control of the keithley 2230G generator via a usb-to-gpib adapter.

+I used the keithley KL 488 adaptator.
+One can find the drivers i used here : https://github.com/tvbv/controle_manip/blob/main/KI-488_v5.0.0_KI-488-5.0.0.zip.

+One can find the keithley generator's doc regarding remote control here: https://download.tek.com/manual/2230G-900-01A_Jun_2018_User.pdf

 ## **keys204ADriver**

 Import with  `from lab import keys204ADriver `.
 This driver enables the control of the keysight 204A scope via a RJ45 cable.